 - Specific content options to consider and prioritize

-It’s helpful to think of sales content in two broad categories: internal and external.
+It’s helpful to think of sales information and content in two broad categories: internal and external.

 Internal sales content supports the development and preparation of sales professionals for the sales program and process of the vendor.
 Content topics include: